PowershellGroup/CrashCourse/README.md

 - Make a change to a AD user using Active Directory Administrative Center.
 - Find the command it used and use it to change it again to something else using PowerShell.
 - Find an aduser using accountname  with powershell.
+- Find an aduser using first half of firstname and last half of lastname.
 - Create a csv file with a list of 3 users you want to create. create samaccountnames from those names. feed them into new-aduser and see if you manage to create users.

 ## Production enviroments